cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-* It returns quietly if there is no winner.
+* `handleEventPlay` returns quietly if there is no winner.
 * As when there is a rejected game, it keeps the game information in the `db`.

 ## Test time

 You can now test what happens when a game is created and rejected.
 Restart `npm run indexer-dev`.

-Now, to create and reject games, you can choose how you do it.
-Your choice:
+You can choose how to create and reject games:

 * Run the GUI with `npm start`, although it does not have a reject function at the time of writing.
 * Run `checkersd` command lines.
-* Any other way that is yours.
+* Any other way available.

 And in another terminal 3: